Did you know?

 Bathurst’s pineapple industry began in 1865.

-Driving from Grahamstown into the decidedly English-looking town of Bathurst in the Eastern Cape, 1 of the first signs you encounter is: 'There’s no thirst like Bathurst.'
+Driving from Grahamstown into the decidedly English-looking town of Bathurst in the Eastern Cape, one of the first signs you encounter is: 'There’s no thirst like Bathurst.'

-Welcome to the Pig ‘n Whistle, said to be the oldest licensed pub in South Africa.
+Welcome to the Pig and Whistle, said to be the oldest licensed pub in South Africa.